openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

 * Providing operator with information about SR-IOV compatible interfaces and whether it's working or not

-* Proper network configuration with dedicated Private network for VLAN segmentation

 * Making configurations on both controller and compute sides, including nova, neutron, and interface setup